 If underlayment has been exposed overnight, moisture from dew should be allowed to completely dry before shingling over.
 If this does not happen, the moisture will become trapped beneath the shingles.
 Wrinkling can telegraph through the shingle and make a good shingle job look terrible.
-The worse part is that the job can look good when you leave in the evening but the wrinkles can reappear the next morning when the homeowner will notice them.
-For roof pitches above 7:12 consider adding a third row of fasteners, making each row 9" apart instead of 12" apart.
+The worst part is that the job can look good when you leave in the evening but the wrinkles can reappear the next morning when the homeowner will notice them.